New hope for cancer patients; Providence joins international research network formed by Bristol-Myers Squibb

 In forming this unique public-private collaboration, Bristol-Myers Squibb sought out institutions that were committed to immuno-oncology, possessing unique expertise and an eagerness to contribute to the group.

-In addition to researchers, clinicians, laboratories and patients, Providence Cancer Center offers internationally recognized expertise in flow cytometry, or cell sorting.
+In addition to researchers, clinicians, laboratories and patients, Providence Cancer Institute offers internationally recognized expertise in flow cytometry, or cell sorting.

 “Flow cytometry allows us to track the development of specific anti-tumor immune responses in patients who are on the network clinical trials,” said Dr. Urba.
 “We can determine which cells were activated and which were suppressed and that helps us understand how the therapy worked, or didn’t work.”